aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/data-in-non-primitive-shape/_index.md

 ---
 title: Data in Non-Primitive Shape with JavaScript via C++
 linktitle: Data in Non-Primitive Shape
 type: docs
 weight: 300
 url: /javascript-cpp/data-in-non-primitive-shape/
 description: Learn how to access and manipulate non-primitive shapes in Aspose.Cells for JavaScript via C++.
 ---

 ## **Accessing Data of Non-Primitive Shape**

-Sometimes, you need to access data from a shape that is not built-in.
-Built-in shapes are called primitive shapes; ones that aren't are called non-primitive.
-For example, you can define your own shapes using different curve connected lines.
+Sometimes, you need to access data from a shape that is not built‑in.
+Built‑in shapes are called primitive shapes; ones that aren't are called non‑primitive.
+For example, you can define your own shapes using different **curves connected by lines**.

 ## **A Non-Primitive Shape**

-In Aspose.Cells for JavaScript via C++, non-primitive shapes are assigned the type [**AutoShapeType.NotPrimitive**](https://reference.aspose.com/cells/javascript-cpp/autoshapetype/).
+In Aspose.Cells for JavaScript via C++, non‑primitive shapes are assigned the type [**AutoShapeType.NotPrimitive**](https://reference.aspose.com/cells/javascript-cpp/autoshapetype/).
 You can check their type using the [**Shape.autoShapeType**](https://reference.aspose.com/cells/javascript-cpp/shape/#autoShapeType--) property.

 Access the shape data using the [**Shape.paths**](https://reference.aspose.com/cells/javascript-cpp/shape/#paths--) property.
-It returns all the connected paths that comprise the non-primitive shape.
-These paths are of the type [**ShapePath**](https://reference.aspose.com/cells/javascript-cpp/shapepath) that holds a list of all the segments which in turn contain the points in each segment.
+It returns all the connected paths that comprise the non‑primitive shape.
+These paths are of the type [**ShapePath**](https://reference.aspose.com/cells/javascript-cpp/shapepath) that holds a list of all the segments, **which, in turn, contain the points for each segment**.

 |**Shows an example of a non-primitive shape**|
 | :- |